 There are some parts of the book that are quite interesting.
 Dr. Laura had done some surveys of men and women and included the responses in the book.
 She asked such questions as, “What do you, as a man, most admire about women in general?” and the same question was asked of women.
-Then she published the top ten responses for each question.
+Then she published the top ten responses to each question.
 She also asked about what each sex admired most about the opposite sex, and what they feared most about a relationship with the opposite sex.
-The responses were interesting and some were quite surprising.
+The responses were interesting, and some were quite surprising.
 In Chapter six, she also includes ten “marriage tools” that in her opinion can most help a couple to have a good marriage.
-The book is easy to read and I especially enjoyed reading quotes of conversations with, and emails from her listeners.
-They emails were written in italics so it was easy to differentiate what she said and what her readers had said.
-And conversations between Dr. Laura and the listeners were each assigned initials so it was easy to read who was saying what.
+The book is easy to read, and I especially enjoyed reading quotes from conversations with, and emails from her listeners.
+The emails were written in italics, so it was easy to differentiate what she said and what her readers had said.
+And conversations between Dr. Laura and the listeners were each assigned initials, so it was easy to read who was saying what.

 Readers who will enjoy this book will be men and women who believe in traditional marriage, including husbands being the breadwinners and the wives staying home to take care of the children and the home.
 And also, readers who are struggling with unhappy marriages who may be able to glean helpful information about how to improve their marriages through reading this book.

 Dr. Laura Poll